wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/3-weather-report.md

 	![MSN weather connector icon](../media/msn-weather-connector-icon.png)

 1. Click on **Get forecast for today**.
-Wait till it creates it's connection.
+Wait until it creates its connection.

 1. Click in the **Location** field and select the **Full address** option from **Dynamic Content**.